peter-woyzbun/dgrmr_m/README.md

-## Examples
+## Example

 To show how `dgrmr` works, the following examples use the `nycflights13` dataset that comes built in with `dplyr`.
-It consists of all 336776 flights that departed NYC in 2013.
+It consists of all 336776 flights that departed NYC in 2013 - the first five rows are shown below.
 Each example shows how a data manipulation task would be accomplished with `pandas`, and then with the equivalent `dgrmr` approach.

 #### `nycflights13`